nerdyslacker/desktop-web-browsers/README.md

 - [CentBrowser](https://www.centbrowser.com/) - is an enhanced web browser based on Chromium with many convenient features like super drag, mouse gesture, scrollable tab bar...
 	- **Engine** -
 	- **Operating System** -
-- [Citrio Browser](http://citrio.com/) - is a fast, polished browser which demonstrates excellent performance.
+- [Chedot](http://lp.chedot.com/) - is a web browser built for speed, simplicity, and security.
+	- **Engine** - Chromium
+	- **Operating System** - Windows
+- [Chromium](https://www.chromium.org/getting-involved/download-chromium/) - is an open-source browser project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
+	- **Engine** - 	V8, Blink
+	- **Operating System** - Windows, Linux, Android, iOS, macOS, BSD
+- [Chromium-Gost](https://github.com/deemru/Chromium-Gost) - is an open-source browser with GOST algorithm support.
+	- **Engine** - 	V8, Blink
+	- **Operating System** - Windows, Linux, macOS
+- [Chromnius](https://www.chromnius.com/) *(considered as malware)* - provides a cross-platform browser that makes use of a unique Blink Browser Engine.
 	- **Engine** -
 	- **Operating System** -
+- [Citrio Browser](http://citrio.com/) *(considered as malware)* - is a fast, polished browser which demonstrates excellent performance.
+	- **Engine** -
+	- **Operating System** -
+- [Cliqz](https://cliqz.com/en/desktop) - was a privacy-oriented web browser and search engine developed by Cliqz GmbH and majority-owned by Hubert Burda Media.
+	- **Engine** - Gecko
+	- **Operating System** - Windows, macOS, Linux, RISC OS, Android, iOS
 - [Cốc Cốc Browser](https://coccoc.com/en) ('knock knock' in Vietnamese) - is a full-fledged browser with an intuitive search engine and powerful download tool.
 	- **Engine** -
 	- **Operating System** -
+- [Cocoon Browser](https://getcocoon.com/mdr_mobile_launch) - is a Chrome-based browser to give you the best experience possible.
+Start earning money just for surfing the Internet like you already do.
+	- **Engine** - XXX
+	- **Operating System** - macOS, Windows, Android
 - [Colibri Browser](https://colibri.opqr.co/) - is designed to be fast, efficient, and uncluttered.
 Its interface is uniquely light and compact.
 It helps you browse the internet faster and view more content without the endless tabs.
 	- **Engine** -
 	- **Operating System** -
 - [Comodo Dragon](https://browser.comodo.com/) - is a web browser that is equipped with high-level security as it prioritizes its users' protection from threats and scams above all else.
 	- **Engine** -
 	- **Operating System** -
-- [Chromium](https://www.chromium.org/getting-involved/download-chromium/) - is an open-source browser project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
+- [Coowon](https://coowon.com/) - is a Google Chrome based browser.
+It supports some popular features like Mouse Gesture, Drag to Go, Double Click to Close Tab, Restore Closed Tab Button, login multiple accounts in special tabs, Floating Window, Translucent Window, etc.
 	- **Engine** -
-	- **Operating System** -
+	- **Operating System** - Windows
-- [Chromnius](https://www.chromnius.com/) - provides a cross-platform browser that makes use of a unique Blink Browser Engine.
+- [Core Browser](https://www.corebrowser.com/) - is the web browser from the future - built specifically to optimise your lifestyle and combine the best of both traditional and modern worlds.
 	- **Engine** -
+	- **Operating System** - Windows, macOS
+- [Cruz](https://apps.apple.com/us/app/cruz/id402357089?mt=12) - is a new web browser for Mac OS X that offers a few special features you won't find anywhere else.
+	- **Engine** -
+	- **Operating System** - macOS
+- [CryptoTab Browser](https://cryptobrowser.site/en/) - the world's first browser with mining features.
+	- **Engine** -
+	- **Operating System** - Windows, macOS, Android
+- [CyberGhost Browser](https://www.cyberghostvpn.com/en_US/private-browser) - is a free, fast & 100% private app that stops all types of online tracking and monitoring.
+	- **Engine** -
-	- **Operating System** -
+	- **Operating System** - Windows, macOS, Linux, iOS Android

 **D**
 - [Decentr Browser](https://decentr.net/) - is an intuitive Web3 blockchain/metaverse browser and custom blockchain that securely stores user browsing data as part of a user's Decentr ID (DecID).
 	- **Engine** -
 	- **Operating System** -
+- [Dezor](https://www.dezor.net/) - quickly and safely to the destination.
+The web browser including VPN & Adblocker.
+	- **Engine** -
+	- **Operating System** - Windows, Linux, Android
 - [Dillo Browser](https://www.dillo.org/) - is a multi-platform graphical web browser known for its speed and small footprint.
 	- **Engine** -
 	- **Operating System** -
 - [Dissenter Browser](https://github.com/gab-ai-inc/defiant-browser) **[Archived]** - is a browser that blocks Big Tech ads and trackers, making your browsing experience faster and more secure.
 	- **Engine** -
 	- **Operating System** -